bhubbb/bhubbb.github.io/index.md

 layout: home
 ---

-Principle Agile Engineer, DevOps Methodology, BoringOps and a driver of _Value_.
+Problem solver, DevOps methodologists, BoringOps enthusiast and a driver of _Value_.